rikuf2/basic-csharp/src/content/index.md

 Welcome to the Basics of Programming with C# course!
 The course begins 1.9.2021 and ends 31.10.2021.

-## Attending the course
+## If you just want to learn

 To attend the course, you do not have to be a student in Centria University of Applied science.
 All the material and exercises are available online.
+If you want to get ECTS credits for the course, you have to register to Centria Open University.

 ## Registering to Open University course

-You can register to the course from [this page: https://tki.centria.fi/koulutus/basics-of-programming-with-c-2021-2022/6681](https://tki.centria.fi/koulutus/basics-of-programming-with-c-2021-2022/6681)
+You can register to the course from [this page: https://tki.centria.fi/koulutus/basics-of-programming-with-c-2021-2022/6681](https://tki.centria.fi/koulutus/basics-of-programming-with-c-2021-2022/6681).
+This version of the course is open until 1.5.2022 and has only one final deadline at 1.5.2022.

 ## Learning goals and grading